-- A talk by a local business owner or representative.
+- A talk with a local business owner

 This travel seminar has both an Education focus and Business focus, but is open to any graduate program with a Travel Seminar Course equivalent.
 We will be taking 14 students and students will be accepted for the trip in the order they fill out the application and upon receipt of the trip deposit.
 Additional students will be placed on a waiting list.
 (We reserve the right to gender balance in order to fill rooms with double occupancy.)

 Academic Credit Information